tillkaeufer/duckling_handson_session_light/README.md

 We will start by fitting the CO2_only observation, since it should be the fastest (1min 7sec on my machine, let's see if you can beat this..).

 A single command will start the retrieval (hopefully).
-Before you execute it have a look at the input file that is used (found in the 'Input_files' folder).
-Try to understand what the individual lines in the input files are doing and answering the next questions of the [quiz](https://www.canva.com/design/DAGe7S1YAoM/UEEmq63JZn2cyPYtBioAJQ/edit?utm_content=DAGe7S1YAoM&utm_campaign=designshare&utm_medium=link2&utm_source=sharebutton).

-If you feel comfortable with the file let's run a retrieval.
 For doing so, make your that you are in the 'duckling_hands-on_session' folder and run the following command:

 `python retrieval-input.py ./Input_files/input_file_co2_only.txt`

 Now you to be a bit patient depending on your machine.
 The output of your terminal shows the progress of the fitting.
 A guide on the meaning can be found on the [ultranest page](https://johannesbuchner.github.io/UltraNest/issues.html#what-does-the-live-point-display-mean).

+While you are waiting for the run to finish have a look at the input file that is used (found in the 'Input_files' folder).
+Try to understand what the individual lines in the input files are doing and answering the next questions of the [quiz](https://www.canva.com/design/DAGe7S1YAoM/UEEmq63JZn2cyPYtBioAJQ/edit?utm_content=DAGe7S1YAoM&utm_campaign=designshare&utm_medium=link2&utm_source=sharebutton).
+The README file in the 'Input_files' folder can help you to understand the parameter syntax.

 One the fitting is done you can proceed to the plotting of the results.